 The powder in question is the By Terry Hyaluronic Hydra-Powder.
 Coming in at NZ $114, it’s hideously expensive for a powder.
 For a translucent loose powder.
 It’s almost like I paid all that money to put nothing on my face.

 The thing is, it’s a very special kind of nothing.
+It’s a hydrating powder kind of nothing.
 It’s incredibly finely-milled.
 I know Anna and Fi were all like ‘how can you even know a thing is finely milled‘ but girls, you see this powder and you will know.
 This shit is invisible on the brush, which can be alarming and lead to over-application… except I don’t think it’s possible for this product to look bad on the skin.
 It’s just expensive, so use it sparingly, and trust that it is there.

 I have really oily skin, and usually by the end of the day my foundation is skating around on top of my skin.
 This is the first powder I’ve used that actually makes a difference and stops that from happening.
 The Space NK description says it ‘immediately becomes one with the skin’, which may be pushing it, but it definitely doesn’t sit on top of the skin like cheaper powders do.